Read this article without ads

 Once again, these guidelines will get you started but practice will be your best teacher.

-My favorite smoking wood these days is pecan.. it tends to give me such a wonderful flavor on almost everything that I cook.
+My favorite smoking wood is pecan.. it tends to give me such a wonderful flavor on almost everything that I cook.
 I also love mesquite and oak which gives great flavor to almost any type of meat.